Printemps

 Printemps (Note: English: springtime; /fr/ /præ̃ˈtɒ̃/) is a French luxury department store chain founded in 1865, which focuses on beauty, lifestyle, fashion and accessories.
 The flagship store "le Printemps Haussmann" (Note: /fr/) is located on Boulevard Haussmann in the 9th arrondissement of Paris.
-The holding company Printemps Group has been owned by the Luxembourg-based, Qatari-backed investment fund Divine Investments SA since 2013.
+The holding company Groupe Printemps has been owned by the Luxembourg-based, Qatari-backed investment fund Divine Investments SA since 2013.

-As of 2025, Printemps operates nineteen stores in France (including two in Paris, and two outlet stores), as well as two international locations in Doha, Qatar and New York City, United States.
+As of 2026, Printemps operates eighteen stores in France (including two in Paris, and two outlet stores), as well as two international locations in Doha, Qatar and New York City, United States.
 The company was a founder of the International Association of Department Stores as well as one of its members from 1928 until 1997.

+History

-Early history
+Early history (19th-century)

 The first Printemps store (now commonly known as "Printemps Haussmann"), was opened on 3 November 1865.
 Founded by Jules Jaluzot and Jean-Alfred Duclos, Jaluzot was previously head of the silk department at Au Bon Marché.
-Jaluzots wife Augustine Jaluzot (née Figeac) an actress and member of the Comédie Française, financed the stores opening.
+Jaluzots wife Augustine Jaluzot (née Figeac), an actress and member of the Comédie Française financed the stores opening.
 The store had a large expansion in 1874 which included the addition of hydraulic elevators.

 The policies of Printemps revolutionised retail business practices.
 The store marked items with set prices and eschewed the haggling based on customer appearance that had previously been standard in retail shopping.
 Like other grands magasins (lit. 'big stores', department stores), Printemps used the economies of scale to provide high quality goods at prices that the expanding middle class could afford.
 They also pioneered the idea of discount sales to clear outdated stock, and later the use of window models to display the latest fashions.
 Printemps was noted for its branding innovations as well, handing out bouquets of violets on the first day of spring and championing the new Art Nouveau style, with its nature inspired motifs.

 In 1881 the store caught on fire causing the entire building to be destroyed, but after the fire the store was rebuilt with the new building designed by architects Jules and Paul Sédille.
 The figures of the Four Seasons on the façade were sculpted by French sculptor Henri Chapu.
 The store also became the first to use electric lighting with the rebuild and customers were even able to observe the power station behind a glass wall.

 "Comptoirs d'exportation" (export counters) were opened in Yokohama (1887 - Japan), Avricourt (1872 - Alsace-Lorraine) and Tangiers (1891 - Morocco).